Honda Motorcycle Ads

 1

-Full color 9 1/2" x 13" ad has a photo of a couple riding the man's motorcycle between sailboats that are sitting in drydock.
-The lady has an awestruck look on her face as she grips the driver tightly and ponders the claim that "You meet the nicest people on a Honda".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Full color 9 1/2" x 13" ad has a photo of a couple riding the man's Honda between sailboats that are sitting in drydock.
+The lady has an awestruck look on her face as she grips the driver tightly as we ponders the claim that "You meet the nicest people on a Honda".
+The text calls their motorcycles "easy going", "dependable", claims that it "runs around all day on a nickel's worth of gas" and that the prices start about $215.

 July 23, 1965